danchoi/fredit/README.md

 fredit lets a collaborator make significant front-end tweaks to a Rails applications without the hassle of having to set up and run an instance of it on their computer.
+Instead, you simply you run a special fredit-enabled instance of your Rails app on a server that your collaborator can access through the browser.

 ## Install